The teams presenting at DiscoveryLab meetings are given guidance on development of their business plans by our panel of

-Brooks Tanner, Founder and President of Sunburst Ltd., is a Real Estate sales and marketing specialist who offers knowledge and expertise to developing sales and marketing solutions.
-Entrepreneurial spirit, work ethic and a strong technical background has contributed to this track record of successes.
-As a senior-level relationship builder, he mentors and manages teams who have increased operating results, delivered sales revenues and increased value.
+Brooks Tanner, Founder and President of Sunburst Ltd., is a Real Estate sales and marketing specialist with knowledge and expertise to developing sales and marketing solutions, with a successful trackrecord built on his entrepreneurial spirit, work ethic and a technical background.
+As a senior-level relationship builder, he mentors and manages teams who have increased operating results, delivered revenues and increased value.